 Listen intently and pause before answering

-Practise active listening during the interview.
-Make notes as this will keep you focused and calm.
+Whilst the interviewer is speaking: pay attention!
+Not just to what they are saying, but how they say it and what their body language is.
+Some people like to take notes as well, as this keeps them focused and calm.
 Once questions come to a conclusion, get comfortable with silence.
 Take a moment to think.
 Don’t be afraid to ask clarifying questions about the initial question.
 Jot down key details and your thoughts.

 Similarly you may receive feedback during the interview that you’re off track, or new information may come to light.
 Don’t be afraid to iterate.